arjunachari12/UKC-Express-Deploy/README.md

 Both deployment options install all of the above components.
 After installation, you can log into the UKC web interface and start using UKC!

 ## Installation
-After completing the prerequisites, follow the instructions based on the installation type:
+To get started with the installation, follow the instructions based on the installation type:
 - [Docker](./ukc-docker)
 - [Terraform](./ukc-terraform)